rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-18-nov-2020.md

 who develops Lighthouse, the Eth2 client in Rust, introduces network layer in Eth2, how the nodes communicate, and more.

+From projects we have been covered, Parity and NEAR released many good videos this month, which are great resources for developers to learn programming blockchain.
-Brian started experimenting with different layer1 blockchains to compare the smart contract development experience among them.
+Meanwhile, Brian started experimenting with different layer1 blockchains to compare the smart contract development experience among them.
 There are some freshly published posts about the impression with Substrate: